Knowledge Strata

 What does it need?

-Apply the lens to your architecture.
-See where each layer sits, and where AI deploys against it.
+Take the four layers to your own systems.
+See where each one sits, and where AI fits.

-The five forcing functions — disciplines AI made essential →
+The five forcing functions: the disciplines AI made essential.Read →